 Microsoft Defender for Endpoint Device control removable storage access control updates:

-- Microsoft Endpoint Manager support for removable storage access control is now available in Intune.
+- Microsoft Intune support for removable storage access control is now available.
 See Deploy Removable Storage Access Control by using Intune user interface

 - The new default enforcement policy of removable storage access control is designed for all device control features.
 Printer Protection is now available for this policy.
 If you create a Default Deny policy, printers will be blocked in your organization.

 See Deploy and manage Removable Storage Access Control using Intune

 - Group policy: Computer Configuration > Administrative Templates > Windows Components > Microsoft Defender Antivirus > Features > Device Control > Select Device Control Default Enforcement